sengstacken/sengstacken/README.md

-### Hi there 👋
+### Howdy! 👋

 <!--
 **sengstacken/sengstacken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hey, I'm Aaron.
+I'm an engineer with experience in Aerospace Engineering, Systems Engineering, and Machine Learning.
+I love to learn new things and I'm currently working full time as a Machine Learning Engineer.

+Technical Skills
+- Data Visulization
+- Python Programming
+- Machine Learning
+- Data Science
+- Teaching

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Machine Learning solutions on AWS
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->